D-Tox

-D-Tox is a 2002 American psychological thriller horror film directed by Jim Gillespie and starring Sylvester Stallone.
+D-Tox is a 2002 American action film directed by Jim Gillespie and starring Sylvester Stallone.
 The supporting cast features Tom Berenger, Charles S. Dutton, Polly Walker, Robert Patrick, Stephen Lang, Jeffrey Wright, Courtney B. Vance and Kris Kristofferson.
 The film had a limited release in the United States on September 20, 2002, under the title Eye See You by DEJ Productions.

-The film is based on the 1999 novel Jitter Joint written by Howard Swindle.

 Plot

-While FBI agent Jake Malloy pursues a serial killer who targets police officers, his former partner becomes a victim.
-At his partner's home, the killer calls Malloy from Malloy's home.
+While FBI agent Jake Malloy pursues a serial killer who targets police officers in Seattle, his former partner becomes a victim.
+While Malloy is at his partner's home, the killer calls him from Malloy's home.
 The killer says Malloy pursued him earlier for a series of prostitute murders; as revenge, he kills Mary, Malloy's girlfriend.
 Malloy pursues the killer, only to find that he appears to have committed suicide.
 Three months later, Malloy descends into alcoholism.
 After a suicide attempt, Malloy's best friend and supervising officer, Agent Chuck Hendricks, enrolls Malloy in a rehabilitation program for law enforcement officers run by Dr. John "Doc" Mitchell, a former cop and recovering alcoholic.
 Hendricks stays in Wyoming to ensure Malloy will be okay.

-Malloy meets several other officers who are patients in the clinic, including Peter Noah, an arrogant and paranoid ex-SWAT officer; Frank Slater, a cynical British police officer; Willie Jones, a religious homicide detective; Jaworski, a narcotics cop who attempted suicide; Lopez, a foul-mouthed LAPD officer; and McKenzie, an elderly member of the Royal Canadian Mounted Police who witnessed his partner's murder.
+Malloy meets several other officers who are patients in the clinic, including Peter Noah, an arrogant and paranoid ex-SWAT officer; Frank Slater, a cynical British police officer; Willie Jones, a religious homicide detective; Jaworski, a narcotics cop who attempted suicide; Lopez, a temperamental LAPD officer; and McKenzie, an elderly member of the Royal Canadian Mounted Police who witnessed his partner's murder.
 He meets several staff members, including Doc's assistant and mechanic Hank and compassionate resident psychiatrist and nurse Jenny Munroe, with whom Malloy develops a bond.

 A blizzard seals everyone in the rehab center without outside communication.
 Jenny finds the body of Connor, a troubled patient who apparently killed himself, but Jenny believes Connor would have sought help.
 The next morning Hank finds another apparent suicide, but Malloy believes otherwise.
 Doc locks up the surviving patients while he reviews their files.
 Jenny informs Doc that Jack Bennett, an orderly who was a former patient, is missing.
 After an axe-wielding man kills Doc, everyone but Malloy and Jenny suspect Jack.
 Malloy returns the cops' sidearms.
 Hendricks finds a dead cop in a frozen lake and returns to the clinic with the owner of a nearby fishing shop.

 Hank, the clinic's cook Manny, and helper Gilbert, volunteer to drive through the blizzard to get help.
 While driving away, Hank veers away from something.
 The truck slides off the icy road and crashes.
 Malloy and Jenny hear the crash, and Malloy hands a gun to Jenny before investigating.
 Malloy finds Manny murdered and also found Jack's body, which caused the crash.
 Gilbert flees while Malloy rushes back to the clinic.